sara-sabr/ITStrategy/_pages/en/capabilities.md

 Building and maintaining a set of key automated test suites such as Units Tests and acceptance tests.
 If you have limited test automation, start building a skeleton deployment pipeline which includes:

-    1. Single unit test
+- Single unit test
-    2. Single acceptance test
+- Single acceptance test
-    3. Automated deployments scripts for a exploratory test environments
+- Automated deployments scripts for a exploratory test environments
-    4. Increase test coverage and extend the deployments product as the product or service evolves
+- Increase test coverage and extend the deployments product as the product or service evolves

 Please note, write your **unit tests** before writing code to improve the code are testable and the tests are maintainable.
-Also,write a small number of **acceptance tests** for the high-value functionality.
+Also, write a small number of **acceptance tests** for the high-value functionality.
 Make sure you require developers to write unit and acceptance tests for any new functionality, and any functionality you are changing.

 *Learn more about [Continuous Testing](https://cloud.google.com/solutions/devops/devops-tech-test-automation)*